Mika was born in Mt. Pleasant, Iowa and was raised on a farm outside of Mediapolis,

 preschool on a farm outside of Iowa City.
 There she learned to let nature guide her in the development of curriculum by feeding and tending to animals, planting and maintaining gardens, and exploring the outdoors alongside her students.

 40 years ago Steve was a student in the University of Michigan’s pre-school education program.
 After leaving the U of M he worked as a teacher’s aide in the Head Start program in Ann Arbor and also worked in the Ann Arbor public schools as an aide in an elementary classroom for children with behavioral challenges.
-He is now entering his seventh year at Kinderhaus and is variously known as “The Cookie Monster” or “Mr. Steve.”
+He is now entering his tenth year at Kinderhaus and is variously known as “The Cookie Monster” or “Mr. Steve.”
 Steve has spent his adult life trying to build a safer, nurturing environment for children everywhere.
 Along the way he directed the Ecology Center of Ann Arbor, was elected Winneshiek County Supervisor, co-managed Oneota Food Coop for 25 years, was president of a public employee’s union and started Home Town Taxi in Decorah (with friends).
 In addition to Kinderhaus, you can currently find Steve at the Winneshiek Farmers’ Markets, which he manages, or providing child care during the Unitarian Universalist services.
-Steve loves to play hockey and still does at the age of 69…
+Steve loves to play hockey.

 Miss Kristin began teaching at Kinderhaus in its “early years,” and has since returned to us, bringing her songs and smile with her!
 Miss Kristin graduated from Luther College with a BA in Anthropology.
 An educator at heart, she has homeschooled all three of her children.
 In addition to teaching at Kinderhaus, Miss Kristin leads “Circle Song,” a parent-child weekly gathering for music and movement, with Otter Dreaming.
 Many of our songs at Kinderhaus are Miss Kristin originals!